dkharazi/oldnotes/business_principles/01_systems.md

 ## CRM
 - A system that achieves customer relationship management, which is geared more towards sales teams
-- Geared toward front-office activities
-- Oriented toward customers
-- Focuses on increasing sales
+- Focuses on answering general business-level sales questions, rather than product-level sales questions, such as:
+	- Sales summaries
+	- General company performance
+	- Sales leadboards between sales team
+	- Largest sale by sales team member
-- Used by customer-service and sales teams
+- Used by customer-service and sales teams, which includes:
-- Examples:
+	- Sales Team
 	- Call Center
 	- Customer Service
 	- Community Management
-    - Social Media Management

 ## ESP
 - A system that achieves email services provision, which is geared more towards digital marketing teams